TrimTabs Investment Research: Reports

-In addition to comprehensive daily liquidity updates, TrimTabs publishes four reports that each come out on a weekly basis: The Weekly Liquidity Review, The Weekly Flow Report, The Weekly International Liquidity Review, and the Weekly Asset Allocation Report.
+In addition to daily liquidity updates, TrimTabs publishes four weekly reports: The Weekly Liquidity Review], The Weekly Flow Report, The Weekly International Liquidity Review, and the Weekly Asset Allocation Report.
 In addition it offers two daily reports: the Overnight Liquidity Update and the Daily Liquidity Report.

 The Weekly Liquidity Review is a publication that offers the broadest overview of the supply and demand dynamics of the U.S. stock market.
 It focuses on in-depth investment flows (demand) and corporate liquidity flows (supply) as well as macroeconomic trends.
 The investment flows include weekly updates that give investors short- and long-term trading signals based on the current and longer-term trends that TrimTabs observes in the U.S. and global stock markets.
 It also includes information on several financial model portfolios and the calls associated with each of the portfolios.
-The Weekly Liquidity Review is an excellent introduction to TrimTabs research for new clients and is ideal for macro managers and equity fund managers.

 The Weekly Flow Report can include a quantitative focus, fund flows and sentiment indicators, analysis of short interest and commitments of traders, and hedge fund manager sentiment.

 The Weekly International Liquidity Review includes fund flow and sentiment indicators for the following countries/regions: China, Developed Emerging Markets, Europe, Japan, Latin America and Pacific Asia ex-Japan.
 Also in this report are weekly updates of China margin debt and new account openings as well as fund flow and performance of international mutual funds and exchange-traded funds.

 The Weekly Asset Allocation Report offers five tactical asset allocation portfolios with varying levels of risk, from conservative to aggressive.
 The portfolios apply TrimTabs’ proprietary research on mutual funds and ETFs.
 This report is most appropriate for financial advisors, retail brokers, and individual investors.

-The Daily Liquidity Report is a quantitative report which provides a convenient summary of the most important TrimTabs liquidity data.
+The Daily Liquidity Report is a quantitative report which provides a summary of TrimTabs liquidity data.
 It includes daily, monthly, and annual data on corporate actions, including insider trading; fund flows, including the flows of mutual funds and ETFs broken down by asset class, style, industry, and Morningstar category; and the TrimTabs Demand Index, a proprietary market timing indicator based on fund flow and sentiment variables.
-This report is most appropriate for quantitative analysts and more active traders.

 In addition, TrimTabs offers eight model trading portfolios: The TrimTabs Demand Index Model Portfolio, U.S. Equity ETF Model Portfolio, the U.S. Sector Model Portfolio, the Nasdaq Model Portfolio, the Country Model Portfolio, the Bond Model Portfolio, the High Yield Bond Model Portfolio, and the Precious Metals Model Portfolio.